Scolopendra alcyona

-Scolopendra alcyona, known in Japanese as 琉神大百足 (ryûjin-ômukade, Ryujin giant centipede) and in English as the Halcyon giant centipede, is a species of amphibious centipede found in the Ryukyu Archipelago of Japan and Taiwan.
+Scolopendra alcyona, the Halcyon giant centipede, is a species of amphibious centipede found in the Ryukyu Archipelago of Japan and Taiwan.
 It is the third amphibious member of the genus Scolopendra discovered so far, and the largest species of centipede in Japan, as well as the first new centipede species discovered in Japan for 143 years.

 Appearance

-Colouration

-Scolopendra alcyona has a greenish-black to jade or turquoise coloured trunk, a browninsh black head, bluish-black antennae, and greenish blue ultimate legs, all other legs being yellow in the first article, greenish blue in further ones.
+Scolopendra alcyona has a greenish-black to jade or turquoise coloured trunk, a brownish black head, bluish-black antennae, and greenish blue ultimate legs, all other legs being yellow in the first article, greenish blue in further ones.
 In specimens found on Kume-jima island, the legs were wholly yellow.
 The forcipules and coxosternite are light brown, the sternites pale green, and the pleurons are bluish black with greenish black integument.

-Size

 Scolopendra alcyona is the largest species of centipede in Japan, and grows to twenty centimetres in length and two centimetres in width.

 Discovery

 Researchers at the Tokyo Metropolitan University first heard reports of S. alcyona as an unidentified centipede attacking and feeding on freshwater prawns in the Ryukyu archipelago.
-A group of researchers lead by myriapodologist Sho Tsukamoto and Associate Professor Katsuyuki Eguchi then verified the sightings, and described it as a new species, using genetic analysis to confirm the discovery.
+A group of researchers led by myriapodologist Sho Tsukamoto and Associate Professor Katsuyuki Eguchi then verified the sightings, and described it as a new species, using genetic analysis to confirm the discovery.
 Seven specimens were collected in total.
 S. alcyona can also be distinguished as a new species by morphological features, such as a spur on the twentieth legs.
-The paper describing the species was released on April 12th, 2021, in Zootaxa.
+The paper describing the species was released on April 12, 2021, in Zootaxa.